Investigator initiated clinical trials (IICT)

 - Preclinical studies

-* Clinical trial means a research project in which persons are prospectively assigned to a health-related intervention** in order to investigate its effects on health or on the structure and function of the human body.
+* Clinical trial means a research project involving individuals that prospectively assigns them to undergo one or more interventions** in order to study the effects thereof on health or on the structure and function of the human body.

 Participation requirements